maxkramer/kramer.so/README.md

-# website
+# Personal Website

-This is a sample Grommet application for reference.
+This is my personal website - maxkramer.co - written in Grommet.js as an experiment with frontend 'react-like' frameworks.

 To run this application, execute the following commands: